Fabric Collage under a Sheer

 dimensions of the piece (to allow for shrinkage and distortion in the embroidering).

-I leave the edges unstuck so that, as I develop the design, I can slip other pieces under
+I leave the edges of pieces unstuck so that, as I develop the design, I can slip other

-them.
-After the Pellon has been covered with fabric, I might cut further pieces from silk
+the Pellon has been covered with fabric, I might cut further pieces (details, accents,

 Sometimes, if the design has to be related to a specific shape or size - as with a